Annedroids

 Annedroids is a Canadian CGI/live action television series created by J. J. Johnson.
 The series is produced by Sinking Ship Entertainment in association with broadcasters TVOntario, SRC and KiKa.
-Annedroids was released on Amazon Prime Video on July 25, 2014 in the UK and U.S. and premiered on August 25, 2014 on TVOKids in Ontario, Canada.
-The show's aim is to educate children about science, technology, engineering and math (STEM) from the perspectives of an 11-year-old girl, her friends, and her three Android creations.
+Annedroids was released on Amazon Prime Video on July 25, 2014 in the UK and U.S. and premiered on August 25 on TVOKids in Ontario, Canada.
+The show's aim is to educate children about science, technology, engineering and math (STEM) from the perspectives of an 11-year-old girl, her friends, and her three android creations.

 SRC and KiKa both agreed to opt for 26 episodes of Annedroids over two seasons, while TVO purchased four seasons.
-On February 25, 2015, Amazon picked up Annedroids for a second season, which was released on July 2, 2015.
+Amazon picked up Annedroids for a second season, which was released on July 2, 2015.
 In 2016 it was nominated for a Daytime Emmy Award for Outstanding Children's Series.
 Season 3 was released on June 24, 2016.
 The fourth and final season was released on March 3, 2017.
+As of June 12, 2024, Annedroids is no longer available from Amazon Prime Video.